9 best camera phones to buy in 2026

 📸 Camera

-The Mate 80 Pro Max features an advanced quad-camera system that includes a 50 MP main sensor with variable aperture (f/1.4-4.0), a 50 MP periscope telephoto lens with 4x optical zoom, a 50 MP periscope telephoto with exceptional 6.2x optical zoom, and a 40 MP ultrawide sensor.
-Designed to capture exceptionally detailed images with excellent dynamic range, its video capabilities support 4K recording at 30 fps along with creative slow-motion modes for nuanced capture.
+The Pura 90 Pro Max features an advanced triple-camera system that includes a 50 MP main sensor with variable aperture (f/1.4-4.0) and 1/1.28" sensor size, a groundbreaking 200 MP telephoto lens with 4x optical zoom and 1/1.4" sensor, and a 40 MP ultrawide sensor with 1/2.0" sensor size.
+Designed to capture exceptionally detailed images with excellent dynamic range, its video capabilities support 4K recording at 30/60fps along with creative slow-motion modes up to 960fps (interpolated) for nuanced capture.

-When compared with the Xiaomi 17 Ultra's groundbreaking 200MP telephoto with 3.2-4.3x continuous optical zoom, mechanical zoom ring, extensive 8K and 4K video modes, and ultra-slow-motion at 1920fps, and the OnePlus 15's balanced 8K recording with 3.5x zoom, the Mate 80 Pro Max distinguishes itself by focusing on a refined 4K experience and exceptional dual telephoto zoom capabilities (4x and 6.2x optical).
-This appeals to users who prefer superior telephoto reach and controlled video capture over 8K resolution or advanced slow-motion features.
+When compared with the Xiaomi 17 Ultra's 200MP periscope telephoto with 3.2-4.3x continuous optical zoom, mechanical zoom ring, extensive 8K and 4K video modes, and ultra-slow-motion at 1920fps, and the OnePlus 15's balanced 8K recording with 3.5x zoom, the Pura 90 Pro Max distinguishes itself with its massive 200MP telephoto sensor featuring a large 1/1.4" sensor size for exceptional detail and low-light performance at 4x zoom.
+While it focuses on 4K video rather than 8K, its refined telephoto capabilities and variable aperture main sensor make it ideal for users who prioritize telephoto image quality and versatile aperture control over maximum video resolution.

 💿 Memory & Storage

-Available in configurations offering 16 GB of RAM with either 512 GB or 1 TB of storage, the Huawei Mate 80 Pro Max provides ample capacity for high-resolution media and intensive creative applications.
-Its memory setup is optimized for smooth performance and reliable multitasking, making it a solid choice for professional workflows.
+Available in configurations ranging from 12 GB of RAM with 256 GB or 512 GB of storage up to 16 GB paired with 512 GB or 1 TB using UFS 4.1, the Huawei Pura 90 Pro Max provides ample capacity for high-resolution media and intensive creative applications.
+Its memory setup is optimized for smooth performance and reliable multitasking, making it a solid choice for professional workflows with more flexible entry-level options than its predecessor.

 📱 Display

-Featuring a 6.9-inch LTPO OLED display with 120Hz refresh rate and an exceptional peak brightness of 8000 nits, the Mate 80 Pro Max offers an immersive viewing experience with excellent color accuracy and deep contrast ratios.
-The screen is calibrated to showcase high-resolution images and 4K video content with striking clarity, making it ideal for detailed creative work and media consumption.
+Featuring a 6.9-inch LTPO OLED display with 120Hz refresh rate, PWM dimming, and HDR Vivid support, the Pura 90 Pro Max offers an immersive viewing experience with excellent color accuracy (1B colors) and deep contrast ratios.
+Protected by Kunlun Glass, the screen is calibrated to showcase high-resolution images and 4K video content with striking clarity, making it ideal for detailed creative work and media consumption.

 🔋 Battery

-Equipped with a 6000 mAh battery, the Huawei Mate 80 Pro Max is built to support long photography sessions, extended video recording, and all-day multitasking.
-Its efficient power management under HarmonyOS 6.0 ensures steady performance throughout intensive creative tasks, while 100W wired and 80W wireless charging provide exceptionally fast recharging.
+Equipped with a 6000 mAh battery, the Huawei Pura 90 Pro Max is built to support long photography sessions, extended video recording, and all-day multitasking.
+Its efficient power management under HarmonyOS 6.1 ensures steady performance throughout intensive creative tasks, while 100W wired and 80W wireless charging provide exceptionally fast recharging with 18W reverse wired charging for added versatility.

-In comparison with the OnePlus 15's industry-leading 7300 mAh battery and the Xiaomi 17 Ultra's 6800 mAh unit, the Mate 80 Pro Max offers the smallest capacity of the three devices.
-However, it compensates with superior 80W wireless charging (versus OnePlus's 50W and Xiaomi's 50W), making it an excellent choice for users who prioritize rapid wireless charging convenience over maximum battery capacity, especially in professional studio environments.
+In comparison with the OnePlus 15's industry-leading 7300 mAh battery and the Xiaomi 17 Ultra's 6800 mAh unit, the Pura 90 Pro Max offers the smallest capacity of the three devices.
+However, it maintains superior 80W wireless charging (versus OnePlus's 50W and Xiaomi's 50W) and matches the Xiaomi's 100W wired charging, making it an excellent choice for users who prioritize rapid wireless charging convenience and balanced charging speeds over maximum battery capacity.

 🎞️ YouTube reviews